maiyo008/alx-system_engineering-devops/0x01-shell_permissions/README.md

-FILE PERMISIONS \n
+FILE PERMISIONS
-This directory contain excersises on file permissions in linux as explained below/n 0-iam_betty (su betty) - Switch current user to betty
+This directory contain excersises on file permissions in linux as explained below 0-iam_betty (su betty) - Switch current user to betty 1-who_am_i (whoami) - Print username of the current user